focus-editor/focus/LOG.md

     - Alt-HL smooth scroll

 - Select syntax highlighting dialog

+- When an editor is closed using Ctrl+W, use session_notify_closed_editor to remove the buffer backup (if unmodified) (or maybe when it hasn't been edited or opened in this session?)
+- Be able to ignore individual files

 - Use SIMD for syntax highlighting
 - remove_crlf_in_place - optimise a bit